GuyRimel/BestMealsEver/README.md

   <h3 align="center">PokeDexterity</h3>

   <p align="center">
     Pokedexterity is a 100% unique and user engaging Pokedex app — now with less sarcasm!
-The app fetches data from a <a href="https://pokeapi.co/" target="_blank">Pokemon API</a> with and displays each Pokemon in a simple "list of buttons" format.
+The app fetches data from a <a href="https://pokeapi.co/" target="_blank">Pokemon API</a> with vanilla ES6 JavaScript and displays each Pokemon in a simple "list of buttons" format.
   </p>
 </div>
 <br />